Dalmau: Fort

 Dalmau's now-ruined fort sits on a large artificial mound covering about 8 acres, atop a 100-foot bluff overlooking the Ganges.
 The overall shape is an irregular quadrilateral, with one side directly on the riverbank.
 This side is a sheer cliff dropping down to the water, with gradual erosion leaving the fort slightly overhanging the water.
 The inland side forms a concave crescent, with the corners jutting out farther than the sides.
 On this side, the slope is less steep, but still extremely difficult for attackers to climb.
 The protruding corners would have provided excellent flanking fire for defenders.

 The whole mound appears to sit on top of two old Buddhist stupas, whose remains have been left partly exposed by the erosion of the cliff face by the river.
-This mound was then used for military purposes by the Bhars, before the Muslim conquest, and then rebuilt by Ibrahim Shah in the early 1400s.
+This mound was then used for military purposes by the Bhars or Pasis, before the Muslim conquest, and then rebuilt by Ibrahim Shah in the early 1400s.

 In the past, the fort was enclosed by a masonry wall that appears to have encircled the entire mound.
 Most of this is gone now; some of it was intentionally removed, while other sections have collapsed.
 The masonry is still standing at the southeastern corner, on the river, where the earthen mound is encased in a four-foot-thick wall that rises at a 30° angle up to a height of 40 feet.
 Then, successive battlements rise up one against the other, so that they buttress each other.
 At the top is the baradari or open pavilion, which is 100 feet above the river.